-As AA points out, the next property in the network’s crosshairs is the English Premier League.
-EPL rights are up for bid this summer, and it may well be a three-way battle between ESPN, Fox and beIN to see who emerges with the prized American television rights.
+AA points out that the next property in the network's crosshairs is the English Premier League.
+EPL rights are up for bid this summer, and it may well be a three-way battle between ESPN, Fox, and beIN to see who emerges with the prized American television rights.
 For Fox, victory would mean a consolidation of their soccer empire, which in 2018 will include the World Cup.
 For ESPN, a win gives them a leg up through 2014, their last (for now) World Cup.

 Recently Al Jazeera has announced the launch of a beIn Sports network here in the U.S. and it's already begun obtaining rights to international soccer leagues.
 The Italian league (Serie A) and Ligue 1 [France] that used to find their home on Fox Soccer Channel and Fox Soccer Plus will be on the new beIN Sports station starting this fall.
 Copa America and South American World Cup Qualifying will find their home there and beIn Sports has also won rights to La Liga in Spain, the home to teams like Real Madrid and Barcelona and stars Cristiano Ronaldo and Lionel Messi.
 The move from GolTV to beIn Sports cripples GolTV who previously made La Liga the centerpiece of their network's soccer coverage.
 In fact, the dominoes have already started falling as talented GolTV play-by-play man Phil Schoen has left GolTV for the new startup.
 One wonders if his partner Ray Hudson, one of AA's favorites, can't be far behind.